The 5.6.7.8's

-The 5.6.7.8's are a Japanese rock band from Tokyo with a retro-inspired sound that draws heavily from the 1960s garage rock scene.
-They first started performing as a quartet in Tokyo, and recruited guest performers during their Australian tour.
-They became a trio in 1992, before touring Australia.
+The 5.6.7.8's are a Japanese rock band from Tokyo that formed in 1986.
+Since 1992, the band's line-up has consisted of Ronnie Fujiyama (vocals, guitar), her sister Sachiko Fujii (drums, vocals; née Fujiyama) and Akiko Omo (bass, vocals).
+Outside of Japan, the band are best known for their performance in 2003's Kill Bill: Volume 1.
+The band's music contains a retro-inspired sound that draws heavily from the 1960s garage rock scene.
+Their most recent album, Run Run Run, was released in June 2026.

 Members

 The 5.6.7.8's formed when Sachiko and Yoshiko "Ronnie" Fujiyama, two sisters from Tokyo who both shared a passion for rock and roll, founded the band in 1986 with two other members.
 Originally, the line-up consisted of Yoshiko on vocals and lead guitar, Rico on second guitar, Yoshie on bass guitar and Sachiko on drums.
 After several line-up changes (including bassist Yoshiko "Yama" Yamaguchi (Note: Not to be confused with the similarly-named singer and actress.), who was the bassist featured in the Kill Bill movie), the band eventually became a trio after Rico's and Yoshie's departures.
 Yoshiko and Sachiko are still the main components in the band, and now Akiko Omo has rejoined the band as the bass guitarist (She originally joined the 5.6.7.8's in the early 1990s).

 Even though the group mostly sing their songs in Japanese, they do many covers of American rock and roll records from the 1950s to the 1980s.
 However, their official website and most of their fansites and fanclubs are in Japanese, as they have their biggest following in their home country.

 Yoshiko, who plays a Teisco guitar and sports a "Teenage Queen Delinquent" tattoo on her upper right arm, was initially the lead vocalist, but as the band performed more rock and roll songs originally performed by female groups, every member had equal parts in vocals and many songs are performed singing simultaneously.